sudmantlab/vesper/README.md

 # vesper
-`vesper` is a toolkit for annotating and refining *de novo* transposable elements (TEs) in PacBio HiFi data.
+`vesper` is a toolkit for annotating and refining *de novo* transposable elements (TEs) from PacBio HiFi data.

 ```
 vesper/